 - Abide by the responsibilities and behaviours expected by all employees, as stated within the Dignity at Warwick Policy and in relevant Human Resources policies.
 Contracted security staff are expected to perform to the same standards and exhibit the same behaviours as Campus Security employees whilst working under contract for the University

-- Challenge any behaviours that breach the Dignity at Warwick Policy
+- Challenge any behaviours that breach the Dignity at Warwick Policy, whilst actively demonstrating cultural and diversity awareness at all appropriate times in the course of their employment

 - Exhibit honesty and integrity in the performance of their duties